er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 21. **WAJP to partition a List of integers into two sublists, one with all even numbers, and another with all odd numbers.**
 22. **WAJP to store the binary values of a number in List.**
 23. **WAJP to print whether the list is in sorted order or not.**
 24. **WAJP to check whether given String is Valid Paranthesis or not.**

+---

+## Linked List

+1. **WAJP to implement a method to insert the node at the end of a linked list.**